Ex-champ Lucas Browne sheds pounds, in great shape for comeback

 Browne, 39, was toppled by Dillian Whyte in London earlier this year.
-Lethargic and heavy during the contest, Browne was taken out in devastating fashion.
+Lethargic and heavy during the contest, Browne was taken out devastatingly.

 Fast forward six months, and after recovering from an injury, ‘Big Daddy’ looks tremendous just one week away from his return.

-On Septemeber 28 at the Gold Coast Convention Centre in Broadbeach, Browne dons the gloves for a 27th time against Julius Long.
+On September 28 at the Gold Coast Convention Centre in Broadbeach, Browne dons the gloves for the 27th time against Julius Long.

 New Zealand-based Long, 41, is simply a stop-gap for Browne, who is eyeing bigger tests than the scheduled eight-rounder.